demisto/content/Packs/Akamai_SIEM/Integrations/Akamai_SIEM/README.md

 | IP.Address | String | IP address. |
 | IP.ASN | String | The autonomous system name for the IP address, for example: "AS8948". |
 | IP.Geo.Country | String | The country in which the IP address is located. |

+### Troubleshooting

+## receiving 416 error code / aggregated delay when fetching events:
+This may be due to not querying for enough events per interval / request.
+The proposed solution in that case is to use the two parameters **Fetch limit** and **Page size**.
+**Fetch limit** is the number of total events we want to retrieve each fetch interval.
+**Page size** is the number of events we want to retrieve each request.
+Note that the suggested maximum for Page size is 200k.
+Meaning that an interval may execute multiple requests and therefore you should configure **Page size** < **Fetch limit** You should work to find the balance between them in a way that both the command, and the request won't get any timeout.